palashdeep/stochastic-bandits/README.md

 ## Problem

 We consider a stochastic K-armed bandit with independent arms.
-Each arm i produces a Bernoulli reward with unknown mean μ<sub>i<\sub>.
+Each arm i produces a Bernoulli reward with unknown mean μ<sub>i</sub>.
 At each time step, the agent selects an arm, observes a reward, and updates its policy.
 Performace is measured as expected cummulative regret relative to the optimal arm.

 ## Why Regret?